paulohscwb/polyhedra2/fractalnonconvex/README.md

  <hr>
  <h4>17.
 Great triakis icosahedron fractal</h4>
 <a href="vr/FractalGreatTriakisIcosahedron.htm" target="_blank" title="3D model" class="fotoA"><img src="ar/47A.png" class="foto" alt="Great triakis icosahedron fractal"></a><img src="ar/47.png" class="qr">
  <br><br>Applying the construction principle of the Koch curve to 12 faces of the great triakis icosahedron, we obtain a great triakis icosahedron fractal.
-In the first order of fractal construction, we construct a new solid at 12 vertices of the original polyhedron.
+In the first order of fractal construction, we construct a new solid at 12 faces of the original polyhedron.
 In this example, we have representations of the solid in orders 0, 1, 2 and 3.
  <table>
 	<tr>
 		<th>order</th>